Charm physics: Mixing and CPV in charm

 For measurements of the CKM angle $\gamma$ or charm mixing parameters with multibody CF or DSC decays such as $D^0\rightarrow K^-\pi^+\pi^-\pi^+$ and $K\pi\pi^0$, the coherence factor, the strong phase difference and the ratio of the suppressed over the leading amplitudes, $r_D^f = {\cal A}_{\bar f}/ {\cal A}_f$, constitute important inputs~\cite{BESIII:2021eud}.
 Another interesting observable measured at charm at threshold for CP eigenstates is the CP content of decays (mostly relevant for measurements of the CKM angle $\gamma$), defined as $F_+ = N_+/(N_++N_-)$ where $N_+$ and $N_-$ are the decay rates of CP-even and CP-odd charm mesons for the signal mode, and it has been measured for $D^0\rightarrow\pi\pi\pi^0$ and $KK\pi^0$~\cite{BESIII:2024nnf}, $KK\pi\pi$~\cite{BESIII:2022ebh}, $\pi\pi\pi\pi$~\cite{BESIII:2022wqs}.
 For a more complete overview of the input from quantum correlated charm see e.g.\ \cite{Yabsley:2008sb, Wilkinson:2021tby, Briere:2017pna, Briere:2014ixa, Malde:2016otf}.\\

-{\bf Theoretical status of charm mixing:} As already introduced in Section~\ref{subsec:basics_mixing}, in the SM the phenomenon of $D^0$-meson mixing is described by the Feynman diagrams shown in Fig.~\ref{sec3.4:fig1}; the off-shell contributions to these box diagrams, corresponding to internal down, strange and bottom quarks, describe $M_{12}$, while $\Gamma_{12}$ is given by the on-shell contributions to the box diagrams with internal down and strange quarks.
+{\bf Theoretical status of charm mixing:} In the SM the phenomenon of $D^0$-meson mixing is described by box Feynman diagrams (shown in the preceding chapter); the off-shell contributions to these box diagrams, corresponding to internal down, strange and bottom quarks, describe $M_{12}$, while $\Gamma_{12}$ is given by the on-shell contributions to the box diagrams with internal down and strange quarks.
 Since the masses of the down-type quarks are much smaller than $m_W$ - differently from mixing of down-type mesons where $m_t > m_W$ - in the charm sector, both $M_{12}$ and $\Gamma_{12}$ are dominated by long-distance effects, making their theory predictions particularly challenging.\\